-The principal, teacher and attorney coaches, and students are responsible for reading and understanding the Rules of the Competition and the CODE.
+The principal, teacher and attorney coaches, and team members are responsible for reading and understanding the Rules of the Competition and the CODE.
 The Principal and Coaches shall be responsible for educating team members and team supporters about the CODE and shall encourage compliance with it.
 All coaches are in positions of authority and should serve as positive role models for the students.
 Students shall not willfully violate the Rules.

-If the Foundation moves to a virtual competition, each team and every team member shall consent to the Bar Foundation recording each trial.
-The State Championship teams shall consent to being recorded.
+If the Foundation moves to a virtual competition, each team and every team member shall consent to the Bar Foundation recording each trial via Zoom including at the State Championship.